kadmohardy/BankingAPI/README.md

 # Stone Challenge API
-API developed by Kadmo Hardy.
+Banking API developed by Kadmo Hardy using Elixir/Phoenix.

 To start your Phoenix server: